kishanbharda/ReactReduxSkeleton/README.md

 **Router**
 ---
 `Router.js` contains router.
+---

+**USES AND INSTALLATION**
-All you have to do is, install following dependencies :
+All you have to do is, copy all of file in your project nad install following dependencies :

 **Navigation:**
 >npm install react-navigation --save

 >npm install react-native-gesture-handler react-native-reanimated react-native-screens   --save

 >npm install react-navigation-stack react-navigation-drawer --save

 Note: Follow installation guide from ref